The Battleground in The Mind

 King Ahab`s hatred wasn`t just based on Micaiah repeatedly checking him.
 You see, his initial anger was intensified based on the prophet confronting him in the presence of others.
 Oh yeah, lets not forget, Ahab was the king.
 Moreover, know this: Anger is a hot emotion which turns cold when we stay angry too long.
 Its called rumination, meaning, dwelling on what`s upsetting way to long.
 To do so, produces bitterness, unforgiveness, revenge, hatred, and murder.
 All of which define cold emotional states.
 This is why Eph.
 4:26 instructs us not to let the sun go down upon our wrath.

 Let` go deeper.
 You see, Satan knows rumination well.
 Get this in your spirit: Resentment can be triggered by an emotionally disturbing experience FELT AGAIN or RELIVED in the mind.
-This truth points to how and why King Ahab`s hot anger grew cold, compelling him to hate the real prophet of God.
-Every time he relived being chastised the anger resurfaced simultaneously with vivid mental pictures of Micaiah chastising him around others.
+This truth points to how and why King Ahab`s red hot anger grew icy cold, compelling him to hate the real prophet of God.
+Every time he relived being chastised the anger resurfaced simultaneously with vivid flashbacks of Micaiah chastising him around others.
 They were defining moments within his mind which reveal not only how his hatred was produced but how his hatred grew stronger and stronger.
 He should have challenged his thoughts and identified what was behind his anger.
 He chose not to do so, focusing on the messenger instead of the message.

 Consequently, and tragically his hatred for the one God sent blinded him from being able to receive godly instruction.
 Next, King Ahab honors King Jehoshaphat`s request by sending someone to get Micaiah.
 The plot thickens, 1 Kings 22:13- "The messenger who went to get Micaiah told him what the other prophets were saying, and urged him to say the same thing.